hashicorp-guides/vault-radar-demo/docs/cloud/rbac/rbac.md

 Vault radar supports RBAC at the resource level, allowing admin users to manage the access of a group's permissions to individual resources.

-> **Important Note:** In order for the assigned group member to have RBAC enforced, the user must not have any role assigned role at the organization or project level, and the group role must only have the developer role.

 ## Setup Overview
 1. [Create a group for the organization](#create-a-group-for-the-organization)
 2. [Add members to the group](#add-members-to-the-group)